Haley Turner, MSW^Rifle High School Clinician

 While not at school, Brandon can be found listening to community radio, foraging for wild foods and crafting (occasionally delicious) meals, and having as much fun as possible with friends and family.

-Caitlin Evans^DMT ^Carbondale Community School Clinician
+Caitlin Evans, R-DMT, LPCC ^Carbondale Community School Clinician

 Caitlin is originally from northern Utah but fell in love with western Colorado the moment she first arrived in the mountains.
 She found her way home to the Roaring Fork Valley in 2021 where she quickly became involved in the community as a dancer and as an intern at a therapeutic ranch in Carbondale.
-Caitlin is earning her Master’s degree in Clinical Mental Health Counseling with a focus in Dance/Movement Therapy from Lesley University.
+Caitlin earned her Master’s Degree in Clinical Mental Health Counseling with a focus in Dance/Movement Therapy from Lesley University.
 She believes our bodies and movements have a lot to tell us and she’s looking forward to helping folks fortify the relationships between their mind, body, feelings, art, and spirit.
 Caitlin will work with her students to uncover the knowledge, wisdom and stories their minds and bodies have to share about their past, present and future.

-Cate Meeder^MSW, SWC^Glenwood Springs High School Clinician
+Cate Meeder, MSW, SWC^Glenwood Springs High School Clinician

-Heather Johnson^MSW, SWC^Aspen Middle School Clinician
+Heather Johnson, MSW, SWC^Aspen Middle School Clinician

 Heather was born and raised in Nebraska but has called Aspen home for the past eight years.
 She began her journey in social work by recognizing a need for more supports for youth and families in the school system.
 She received her PreK-12 School Social Worker Certificate from Colorado State University in 2020.
 From this experience, she knew that social work was her calling and began her Master’s degree.
 She graduated the University of Denver with her Master’s degree in Social Work with a focus on clinical practice.